JuliaDiffusionBayes/DiffusionDefinition.jl/README.md

 [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](https://JuliaDiffusionBayes.github.io/DiffusionDefinition.jl/dev)
 [![Build Status](https://travis-ci.com/JuliaDiffusionBayes/DiffusionDefinition.jl.svg?branch=master)](https://travis-ci.com/JuliaDiffusionBayes/DiffusionDefinition.jl)

 Utility functions for defining diffusion processes in the fewest lines of code.
-The package is designed to work seamlessly with [BridgeSDEInference.jl](https://github.com/mmider/BridgeSDEInference.jl).
+The package is designed as an integral part of a suite of packages [BridgeSDEInference.jl](https://github.com/mmider/BridgeSDEInference.jl) used for Bayesian inference for diffusion processes, but it can also be used on its own to define and sample from diffusion processes.

 ## Minimal example
 For instance, to define a Lorenz system it is enough to write